Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Results

 \subsection{Denoising Efficiency Across Sampling Budgets}

-For diffuse irradiance, the gain in accuracy due to denoising is largest with 1 sample per pixel (Figure \ref{rmse_me_plot}b, Table \ref{table_ssim}).
+For diffuse irradiance, the gain in accuracy due to denoising is largest with 1 sample per pixel (Figure \ref{rmse_me_plot}b).
 The RMSE and MAE of the input decrease with 95\%, while the mean bias and standard deviation of the mean error remain relatively small (Figure \ref{rmse_me_plot}e).
-The RMSE of the noisy diffuse input decreases from 119 to 21 $\mathrm{W\ m^{-2}}$ when increasing the sampling budget of the ray tracer from 1 to 32 spp (following RMSE $\propto \frac{1}{\sqrt{n}}$, while the RMSE after denoising decreases only from 5.8 to 2.9 $\mathrm{W\ m^{-2}}$.
+The RMSE of the noisy diffuse input decreases from 119 to 21 $\mathrm{W\ m^{-2}}$ when increasing the sampling budget of the ray tracer from 1 to 32 spp (following RMSE $\propto \frac{1}{\sqrt{n}}$), while the RMSE after denoising decreases only from 5.8 to 2.9 $\mathrm{W\ m^{-2}}$.
 Since the errors are already relatively low, increasing the sampling budget for diffuse irradiance may not be worth the additional computational costs.
-Denoising diffuse irradiance from 1 spp outperforms the 128 spp reference regarding RMSE, MAE and SSIM (Figure \ref{rmse_me_plot}e and Table \ref{table_ssim}).
+Denoising diffuse irradiance from 1 spp outperforms the 128 spp reference regarding RMSE, MAE and 1$-$SSIM (Figure \ref{rmse_me_plot}e).

 Also for direct irradiance, the relative benefit of the denoising approach is largest at 1 spp, decreasing the RMSE of the input with 63\%.
-However, the absolute magnitude of the RMSE and MAE are still considerably high (Figure \ref{rmse_me_plot}a and Table \ref{table_ssim}).
+However, the absolute magnitude of the RMSE and MAE are still considerably high (Figure \ref{rmse_me_plot}a).
 Using a larger sampling budget to denoise direct irradiance decreases absolute errors, but reduces the benefits of the denoiser (Figure \ref{rmse_me_plot}a).
 The RMSE and MAE of the 128 spp reference are lower than the errors of the denoising approach for all sampling budgets: in terms of accuracy, a larger sampling budget outperforms denoising for direct irradiance.
-Still, the high SSIM scores for the denoising approach (Table \ref{table_ssim}) indicate that the autoencoder is able to reproduce the most relevant structural information in the direct irradiance fields.
+Still, the low 1$-$SSIM scores (Figure \ref{rmse_me_plot}j) for the denoising approach indicate that the autoencoder is able to reproduce the most relevant structural information in the direct irradiance fields.

 Summing the separately denoised direct and diffuse irradiance to GHI shows that denoising from 8 samples per pixel results in similar performance compared to the 128 spp reference.
-Although the average RMSE of the denoising approach is 1.9 $\mathrm{W\ m^{-2}}$ higher (Figure \ref{rmse_me_plot}c), the MAE is 1.5 $\mathrm{W\ m^{-2}}$ lower and the structural similarity is larger (Table \ref{table_ssim}).
+Although the average RMSE of the denoising approach is 1.9 $\mathrm{W\ m^{-2}}$ higher (Figure \ref{rmse_me_plot}c), both the MAE and 1$-$SSIM are lower.

 Denoising increases the standard deviation of the mean errors for direct irradiance compared to the ray tracer input (Figure \ref{rmse_me_plot}d), although the errors remain relatively small compared to the mean radiative fluxes.
 The mean errors of direct and diffuse do not necessarily cancel each other out, resulting in a somewhat larger bias in GHI (Figure \ref{rmse_me_plot}f).